JujuAdams/Vinyl/docs/5.0/Configuration.md

 Knobs can be defined in two ways (see below for two examples).
 Either a knob can be an object with two properties (`default` and `range`), or a knob can be a number.
 If you set a knob to be a number then the range is presumed to be `0` to `1` and the the number specified is presumed to be the default output value for the knob.

+Knobs can be attached to properties where indicated.
+A connection to a knob should be specified in the configuration file by using the `@` symbol followed by the name of the knob, for example `@spookiness` will create a refernce to the `spookiness` knob.

 ### `default`

 *Default value: N/A*